Marketing Automation 101 for Education Technology Businesses

 Massive Open Online Courses (MOOCs)

 - WHAT: A MOOCs platform enables anyone (with internet) to access online courses from any part of the world.
 These courses are designed by Universities and/or Teachers (Instructors).
-They upload their course material on a MOOC Platform in form of short lesson videos, assignments, reading list, etc. that is purchased by the interested Students.
+They upload their course material on a Massive Open Online Courses/Certifications Platform in the form of short lesson videos, assignments, reading list, etc. that is purchased by the interested Students.
 No wonder we all love them!

 - EXAMPLE: Coursera.org, Udemy